4jeen/md5check/README.md

 # md5check
-Wrapper around m5 and md5sum for mac os X and some linux versions
+Wrapper around m5 and md5sum for mac os X and some linux versions.